 The first words that many children learn in their mother tongue are the names of animals—“cat,” “cow,” “pig,” “dog,” and the rest of the gang at Old MacDonald’s farm.
 Chinese children are no exception!
-From a very young age, Chinese children learn not only how to pronounce the names of different animals, but also how to recognize the words in their written form.
+From a very young age, Chinese children learn how to pronounce the names of different animals and recognize the words in their written form.
 They learn to identify animal-related Chinese characters (and associate them with their pronunciations) by reading beautifully illustrated picture books out loud with their parents and loved ones.

 If you’re looking to spur your own children’s interest in Chinese, why not introduce them to Chinese-language animal picture books—a genre that perennially captures interest?
-To give you an idea as to what you might encounter, let’s go through five of the most common Chinese characters for animals.
+To give you an idea of what you might encounter, let’s go through five of the most common Chinese characters for animals.

 Man’s best friend in both Western and Eastern cultures, 狗 (dogs), are beloved for their affectionate demeanors and unswerving loyalty to their human friends and caretakers.
 So it’s not surprising that Chinese kids adore dogs and the character 狗!

 While the Japanese fondness for cats may be better known thanks to the iconic Hello Kitty franchise and the ceramic “beckoning cats” perched by the front door of many Japanese establishments, 猫 (māo) are also very popular among the Chinese.
 Legendary creatures in Chinese mythology, felines have long been appreciated for their mesmerizing stares and sharp hunting instincts, which keep household vermin at bay.